Skip to main content

 mpg (Imperial) = mpg (US) × 1.200950

 Looking at an American car's EPA fuel economy rating and want to compare it to UK vehicles?
-Miles per US gallon and miles per Imperial gallon look identical on paper — both just say 'mpg' — but they refer to gallons of different sizes.
-The US gallon holds 3.785 liters; the Imperial gallon holds 4.546 liters.
-Because the Imperial gallon is about 20% larger, the mpg (Imperial) figure for any car is always about 20% higher than its mpg (US) figure.
-A car rated 25 mpg by the EPA would be 30 mpg (Imperial) — a meaningful difference when comparing across markets or estimating UK fuel costs.
+Miles per US gallon and miles per Imperial gallon both say 'mpg' — but they use gallons of different sizes.
+The US gallon holds 3.785 litres; the Imperial gallon holds 4.546 litres.
+Because the Imperial gallon is about 20% larger, any car's mpg (Imperial) figure is always about 20% higher than its mpg (US) figure.
+A car rated 25 mpg by the EPA would be 30 mpg (Imperial) — a meaningful difference when comparing across markets, estimating UK fuel costs, or understanding why UK car reviews always seem to report better economy than American ones.

 Source: NIST SP 811, Table B.8